SEP-IRA vs. Profit-Sharing Plan: Five Small Business Considerations

 Finally, when choosing between a SEP-IRA and a profit-sharing plan, consider the issues of control and responsibility.

-With a SEP-IRA, as soon as you contribute to your employees’ accounts, they can invest or withdraw like any other IRA, subject to the same benefits and penalties.
-Additionally, with the SEP-IRA, you can’t enforce a vesting schedule or require that employees work on the last day of the year to get a contribution.
+With a SEP-IRA, as soon as you contribute to your employees’ accounts, they can invest or withdraw like any other IRA, subject to the same taxes and penalties.
+Additionally, with a SEP-IRA, you can’t enforce a vesting schedule or require employees work on the last day of the year to get a contribution.
 On the other hand, you’re not responsible for how they invest the money, and you aren’t required to provide specific investment choices.

-Profit-sharing plans offer the employer a little more control over employee access.
-You can impose a minimum number of hours or years an employee must work for you before participating, and you can set up a vesting schedule to limit how they withdraw the money.
+Profit-sharing plans offer the employer a little more control over employee access to the funds.
+You can impose a minimum number of hours or years an employee must work before participating in the plan, and you can set up a vesting schedule to limit how they withdraw the money.
 However, with this control comes greater responsibility.
 You’ve got a fiduciary responsibility to provide a broad range of investment choices that work well for employees.
 If you don’t want to take on this task, you’ll need to hire an administrator or advisor who invests according to fiduciary principles.

 Additionally, you can set a profit-sharing plan to allow loans, and you can loan yourself money from your own account and use the capital.
 This is one of the main reasons business owners may choose a profit-sharing plan.
 Before selecting this route, though, it’s important to determine whether this feature makes sense for your unique financial situation.
 Note that the TD Ameritrade profit-sharing plan no longer allows clients to offer a plan loan provision.